qserena/08-we-are-the-champions/README.md

-# VanLife - A way to rent your Van
+# We Are The Champions - A endorsement app

 ## Description
 Web application where you can filter out desired van type and see descriptions and prices.